Killing of Gracie Spinks: Inquests

 Separate inquests were held into the two deaths.

 A post-mortem examination determined that Spinks died from a stab wound that severed an artery and her spine.
 There was no evidence she was sexually assaulted.

-It is believed by police that Michael Sellars was responsible for her stab wounds.
+It is believed by police that Michael Sellers was responsible for her stab wounds, and that he killed himself afterwards.

 Police conduct

-After the incident, Derbyshire police referred itself to the Independent Office for Police Conduct due to their previous contact with Spinks.
+After the incident, Derbyshire police referred itself to the Independent Office for Police Conduct due to their previous contact with Gracie.
 After an investigation disciplinary notices were served on five police officers.

 Two were served with notices over their handling of her allegations of stalking against Michael Sellers.
-A sergeant and two constables were served with misconduct orders over the steps they took after discovering a bag of weapons which included a hammer, an axe and knives in May 2021 near the site where Gracie was eventually stabbed.
+A sergeant and two constables were served with misconduct orders over the steps they took after discovering a bag of weapons which included a hammer, an axe and knives in May 2021 near the site where Spinks was eventually stabbed.

 Her family has campaigned for "Gracie's law", which would increase funding for investigating stalking cases.
 Her parents said she was failed by police.